AVerySmartPerson/build-security-in/README.md

 into the cloned folder and type 'vagrant up' for the initial set up to be performed.
 Following this, open a web browser and visit http://localhost:8080/.
-Remember, in order for 'vagrant up' to work properly, you should have both Vangrant and Ansible installed on your machine.
+Remember, in order for 'vagrant up' to work properly, you should have both Vagrant and Ansible 1.4 installed on your machine.